 #3 Clear your Ex from social media

 No more going through your gushy pics from the golden days.
 No more worrying about comments from the ex reemerging after months.
 No more fear of those timeline pics popping up years from now to remind you of the Old Days.
-Wall posts, videos, status updates, pictures…gone for good when you make the kill with KillSwitch.
+Wall posts, videos, status updates, pictures…gone for good.
 It’ll feel oh so good to take this step!

 #4 Avoid future arguments